 Principal Entry Point for Bolivian and Argentine Gas Reserves

 Aside from the pipeline serving the Cuiabá Project, BBPL is currently the only means for transporting natural gas from Bolivia and Northwestern Argentina to Brazil.
-As a result of its ownership interests in GTB, TBG and Transredes, ESA has the opportunity to play an influential role in the decisions relating to expansion and allocation of the capacity of BBPL, and to secure more competitive transport for its gas with the related benefits to consumer prices and to the netback values of Bolivian and Northwestern Argentine gas.
+As a result of its ownership interests in GTB, TBG and Transredes, ESA has the opportunity to play an influential role in decisions relating to expansion and allocation of the capacity of BBPL, and to secure more competitive transport for its gas with the related benefits to consumer prices and to the netback values of Bolivian and Northwestern Argentine gas.

 Governmental Support Facilitates Swift Completion